vigou3/emacs-modified-windows/README.md

-# GNU Emacs Modified for Windows
+# Emacs Modified for Windows

 > See the [web page](https://vigou3.github.io/emacs-modified-windows)
 > of the project for detailed information on the distribution and to
 > obtain the binary releases.

-Emacs Modified for Windows is a distribution of GNU Emacs bundled with a few select packages for LaTeX users and R developers, most notably [AUCTeX](https://www.gnu.org/software/auctex/) and [ESS](https://ess.r-project.org).
+*Emacs Modified for Windows* is a distribution of GNU Emacs bundled with a few select packages for LaTeX users and R developers, most notably [AUCTeX](https://www.gnu.org/software/auctex/) and [ESS](https://ess.r-project.org).
 It also comes with a spell checker,